Virtually every shopper leaves the store with a bag. The authors of Fifty Simple Things Kids Can Do to Save the Earth

 some of their interpretive statements.

-Lead students in brainstorming ways to use their gags with
+Lead students in brainstorming ways to use their bags with

 conservation in mind and ways that disposable bags can be reused and